siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/ArtifactorySourceConfig/overview.md

 This plug-in requires Artifactory versions 2.0 or later.
 The Artifactory Pro edition is also supported.
 Some functions of the plug-in steps require Artifactory Pro version, such as recursive download.

-This plug-in requires version IBM UrbanCode Deploy 6.0.1 or later.
+This plug-in requires version IBM DevOps Deploy 6.0.1 or later.

-This runs on all operating systems that are supported by the IBM UrbanCode Deploy agent.
+This runs on all operating systems that are supported by the IBM DevOps Deploy agent.

 ### Upgrade note